ramonawalls/data_commons_fair/example_directives_delete.rst

 the **sample data admonition** to intersperse sample data-specific instructions into your generic instructions.

-To do this...

-  1. Start your documentation with a description and where possible, a citation of the data:
+To do this, start your documentation with a description and where possible, a citation of the data:

      .. admonition:: Sample data